robole-dev/sulu-ai-translator-bundle/README.md

 If a translation request fails, make sure that the `source` and `target` language keys are [supported by DeepL](https://developers.deepl.com/docs/resources/supported-languages#target-languages).
 If not, extend `TranslationController->getLanguageKey()`.

-### Ideas for a RC
+### Ideas for next major version

+-   Provide configuration parameter for mapping custom locale codes to DeepL target language code.
+-   Add Symfony Recipe for quicker installation of bundle.
+-   Replace `document.querySelector` with store-based approach for toggling blocks.
--   Find a less verbose way to wrap sulu core input components and toggle blocks.
+-   Find a less verbose way to wrap sulu core input components with AI-translate-button.
--   Enable configuration of translation strictness (e.g. formal, informal, etc.)
+-   Enable configuration of translation strictness for each language (e.g. formal, informal, etc.)
--   Add a dropdown on translation button (see wireframe) to precisely define source and target language
+-   Add a dropdown popup next to translation button for overwriting source and target language of a field